TheAlexz/Algorithms-for-packing-number/README.md

 ![alt text](https://github.com/TheAlexz/ALGOS-FOR-COMPUTING-THE-LOWER-AND-UPPER-BOUNDS-OF-THE-PACKING-NUMBER-OF-3-TOKEN-GRAPH-OF-PATH-GRAPH./blob/main/Images/Python_results.png)

-When the program is finished running, you should see $8$ files in the same folder as your python file, that is, the $P_n, P^2_n, F_3(P_n)$ and $F_3^2(Pn)$ both in .gml and .html files.
+When the program is finished running, you should see $8$ files in the same folder as your python file, that is, the $P_n, P^2_n, F_3(P_n)$ and $F_3^2(P_n)$ both in .gml and .html files.
 We recommend storing them on a folder called Pn (where $n$ is a positive integer)

 ![alt text](https://github.com/TheAlexz/ALGOS-FOR-COMPUTING-THE-LOWER-AND-UPPER-BOUNDS-OF-THE-PACKING-NUMBER-OF-3-TOKEN-GRAPH-OF-PATH-GRAPH./blob/main/Images/Python_results_2.png)

-You can open any html file on any web browser and you should see that graph on your window, you are free to move each node with your cursor in a dynamic way
+You can open any html file with any web browser and you should see that graph on your window, you are free to move each node with your cursor in a dynamic way

 ![alt text](https://github.com/TheAlexz/ALGOS-FOR-COMPUTING-THE-LOWER-AND-UPPER-BOUNDS-OF-THE-PACKING-NUMBER-OF-3-TOKEN-GRAPH-OF-PATH-GRAPH./blob/main/Images/P8_html.png)